Gitty-McHubface/sdc-project2/README.md

 | Fully connected		|    43   									|
 | Softmax				|   									|

+The model was trained using the TensorFlow AdamOptimizer to reduce the cross entropy loss function.
+After some experimentation, the following hyperparameter values yielded the best results.

+**Weight initialization:**
+* As recommended in the CS231n lecture, I used an initialization that has been shown experimentally to perform better for deep CNNs (Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification, He et al.).
+This was accomplished using the tf.contrib.layers.variance_scaling_initializer with factor=2.0 and mode='FAN_IN'.

+**Training:**
+* epochs = 100
+* batch size = 256
+* learning rate = 0.0002
+* dropout keep prob. = 0.5

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.